jeremyprice/game/readme.md

             - Roll for chance event
             - Roll next rooms
             - Roll to check for a monster
+            - Roll monster might
-            - Spawn monster based on roll
+            - Spawn monster based on might and spawn roll
                 - Determine type of monster
                 - Determine title of monster
             - Fight monster until either the monster of player's HP reaches < 1